gun laying on car seat

 While it is illegal simply to possess these types of weapons in Texas under firearm laws, discharging them against someone can result in additional gun charges.
 A person committing gun crimes against any federal or state law should contact a defense lawyer for a confidential consultation.

-There are several reasons to hire a gun lawyer.
-They primarily have to do with avoiding or reducing the penalties you will face if you are convicted.
 The punishment for a gun offense varies based on the level of the felony or misdemeanor and whether you are a first-time offender or have a prior history.

 The penalties are as follows: